Raimundo Rebolledo

-Raimundo Andrés Rebolledo Valenzuela (born 14 May 1997) is a Chilean footballer who plays as full back for Everton de Viña del Mar.
+Raimundo Andrés Rebolledo Valenzuela (born 14 May 1997) is a Chilean footballer who plays as full back for Audax Italiano.

 Club career

 Rebolledo made his debut at UC in a 2016 Copa Chile match against Santiago Morning.

 In 2024, Rebolledo joined Unión La Calera from Ñublense.
 The next year, he switched to Everton de Viña del Mar.

+On 19 February 2026, Rebolledo joined Audax Italiano.

 International career

 Along with Chile U20, he won the L'Alcúdia Tournament in 2015.

 Rebolledo represented Chile U20 at the South American Youth Football Championship and Chile U23 at the 2020 Pre-Olympic Tournament.
 In both championships, Chile did not qualify for the second stage.

 In February 2020, he was called up to a training microcycle of the Chile senior team.